 Organizations that know they want a leadership development program have to make an important choice: choosing an existing one or creating one from scratch.
-There are many professional development programs out there aimed at training leaders.
+There are many professional organizational development programs out there aimed at training leaders.
 Businesses can look into each one to see which fits their needs the best.
 On the other hand, a company might choose to build one from the ground up, ensuring it’s the perfect fit for their professional development efforts.
 Whatever you end up selecting, here are some things to keep in mind.

 What to Look For When Choosing a Leadership Development Program

-How long does the leadership program last?
-Some programs last only a few weeks, making for a crash course in leadership training.
+How long does the leadership program coaching last?
+Some programs last only a few weeks, making for a crash course in learning leadership training.
 These types of courses can be intense, requiring an employee’s full attention.
-Other programs can last for months, going more in-depth on a variety of topics and skills.
+Other organizational programs can last for months, going more in-depth on a variety of topics and skills.
 Some of these programs offer a more manageable schedule, with sessions happening every few days or sometimes even once a week.

 Is the program hosted online or in-person?
-Many leadership development training programs are only online.
+Many management development training programs are only online.
 With so many companies and employees moving to remote work, this might be the only type of program available to them.
 Other programs still hold classes and presentations in-person, which allows for more interaction.
 However, this isn’t always as convenient.

 Who is the intended audience for the program?
 When most people think of leaders, they think of senior-level individuals.
 Many programs are created with this target in mind.
 They want to develop people so they’ll be ready to take on the responsibilities of a C-suite executive.
 Other programs don’t necessarily have this as a goal.
 Instead, they simply want to develop leadership characteristics in employees at all levels.

-Creating Your Own Leadership Development Program
+Creating Your Own Management Development Program

 Some companies create internal leadership development programs.
-While this takes more time and resources, it ensures leaders address the business’s specific needs and leadership challenges.
+While this takes more time and resources, it ensures organizational leaders address the business’s specific needs and leadership challenges.
 For those who decide to build their leadership training program, answer the following questions.

 - Do you have the backing of management?
 Executives at the company should be on board with the decision to create a program.
 They are the ones who can provide the resources needed.